jenkinsci/plugin-compat-tester/README.md

 3. unpack the released `*.hpi` into the right spot in the `target` dir, then run `mvn surefire:test` to run tests against released binaries, to catch binary compat errors (then still run `mvn clean test` to catch source compat errors)
 4. Export *everything* to GAE, dropping the data storing in XML files (which pollutes the filesystem and can be easily delete if we are careless) and processing with XSL. (migration already started to GAE datastorage, but not completely finished, especially on build logs).
 5. Improve GAE app to allow plugin maintainers to subscribe to notifications on plugin compatibility tests for their plugins against new jenkins versions released.
+6. Remove possibility, on GAE app, to select both "every plugins" and "every cores" results... because it generates too much results and crash GAE datastore